contivpp/contivpp-site/tutorials/complete-startup-guide.md

 +++
-title = "How to stand up a VM from scratch with everything for NSM" type = "tutorials" summary = "This document illustrates the procedure to install and start network service mesh from a bare bones system if you do not already have a Kubernetes Cluster running." image = "/img/tutorials/complete_startup_guide.png"
+title = "How to stand up a VM from scratch with everything for Pteropus.io" type = "tutorials" summary = "This document illustrates the procedure to install and start Pteropus.io from a bare bones system if you do not already have a Kubernetes Cluster running." image = "/img/tutorials/complete_startup_guide.png"
 +++
 # Comprehensive Start Up Guide - Network Service Mesh